-LAPLACE20 is an ambitious multi-platform mission to the system of Jupiter and its Galilean satellite Europa (Figure 20).
+LAPLACE7 is an ambitious multi-platform mission to the system of Jupiter and its Galilean satellite Europa (Figure 17).
 It is building on the in-depth reconnaissance of the Jupiter system by Voyager and Galileo.
 These missions have revealed, in particular, the uniqueness of Europa, which could shelter a water ocean between its icy crust and its silicate mantle, and might be a good candidate for extraterrestrial life.

-The LAPLACE mission will deploy a triad of orbiting platforms in the Jovian system to perform coordinated observations of Europa, the Jovian satellites and the Jovian atmosphere and magnetosphere.
+The LAPLACE mission will deploy in the Jovian system a triad of orbiting platforms to perform coordinated observations of Europa, the Jovian satellites and the Jovian atmosphere and magnetosphere.
 One spacecraft will be injected in a polar circular orbit around Europa for a period of at least a few months; the inclusion of a small European impactor in the payload will be studied as an option.
 A second spacecraft will be placed in an orbit resonant to Europa to serve as a relay for data storage and transmission.
 A third spinning spacecraft will monitor the Jovian magnetosphere.
-The payload will include a large range of remote sensing instruments (cameras, spectrometers from gamma ray and X-ray to radio, as well as radar, laser altimeter, magnetometer, micro-gradiometer, dust analyser, mass spectrometer, radio and plasma wave instruments).
+The payload will include a large range of remote sensing instruments (cameras, spectrometers from γ and X to radio, radar, laser altimeter, magnetometer, micro-gradiometer, dust analyser, mass spectrometer, radio and plasma wave instruments).
 VLBI tracking of the spacecraft is planned.

-Scientific Discovery Potential.
-The main scientific objectives of LAPLACE are (i) to understand the formation of the Jupiter system, (ii) to understand the physical processes that govern this system, and (iii) to explore Europa's internal structure and its potential habitability.
+Scientific discovery potential: The main scientific objectives of LAPLACE are (1) to understand the formation of the Jupiter system, (2) to understand the physical processes which govern this system, and (3) to explore Europa's internal structure and its potential habitability.
 LAPLACE is thus very important for addressing Science Vision questions D.6 and D.7.
-It is also complementary to addressing D.1 for the study of Solar System plasmas.
+It is also complementary to addressing D.1 for the study of solar-system plasmas.